Jack in the Green: Revivals

 In the 1970s, Gordon Newton and his Motley Morris troupe revived the custom in Rochester, Kent.
 This grew in popularity, and was expanded into the broader May Day Rochester Sweeps Festival.
 Another revival took place in Whitstable.

 Another revival occurred in Hastings during 1983 and has become a major event of the Hastings Old Town calendar.
 Ilfracombe in North Devon has had a Jack in the Green procession and celebration since 2000.
 It is participated with by local schoolchildren, dancing around the maypole on the sea front, and by local Morris men and dance groups from in and around the district.

 Jack is a colourful figure, almost 3 m tall, covered in greenery and flowers.
 In Whitstable, he is accompanied by two attendants, representing the legendary figures of Robin Hood and Maid Marian.
 In Hastings, he is also accompanied by attendants, here known as Bogies, who are completely disguised in green rags, vegetation, and face paint.
 The attendants play music, dance and sing as they guide Jack through the streets to celebrate the coming of summer.

 Revivals of the custom have occurred in various parts of England; Jacks in the Green have been seen in Bristol, Oxford and Knutsford, among other places.
 Evercreech Jack in the Green takes place in early May at The Old Stores Studio in the village of Evercreech near Bruton in Somerset.
 Jacks also appear at May Fairs in North America.
 In Deptford the Fowler's Troop and Blackheath Morris have been parading the tallest and heaviest modern Jack for many decades, either in Greenwich, Bermondsey and the Borough or at Deptford itself, and at the end of May a Jack is an essential part of the Pagan Pride parade in Holborn.

 Current Jacks in the Green

 A large number of Jacks parade each year keeping the tradition alive.
 Some are revivals based on traditional customs that ended during the 19th century, whilst others are new, based on writings or pictures depicting earlier Jacks.
-The following list are all currently active:
+The following list are currently active: